 To avoid losing containers due to kernel memory issues, ensure that the containers request sufficient memory.
 You can use the following formula to estimate the amount of memory consumed by the

-nproc is the number of process reported by the
+nproc is the number of processing units available that are reported by the

 nproc command.
 The lower limit of container requests should be this value plus the container memory requirements: